 First, you need to take out the old Van Remmen UV lamp.
 To do this you need to undo the black locking plug at the end of the chamber.
 I would advise that before you do so, just loosen of the cable gland at the top of it a touch.
 If it’s gripping then you will be twisting the cable round as well as undoing the locking plug which is much harder.

-Once the locking plug is free, you will need to disconnect the end plug and the lamp.
+Once the locking plug from your UV lamp is free, you will need to disconnect the end plug and the UV lamp.
 This is a push fit connection so a bit of pull and the most gentle of wiggles will do the job here.
-Once the lamp is free remove it in as straight a line as possible, these will come out easily if level and if you start to feel it gripping then you’re pulling it on an angle.
-Breaking the lamp here doesn’t matter, we’re just trying to not make a mess.
+Once the UV lamp is free remove it in as straight a line as possible, these will come out easily if level and if you start to feel it gripping then you’re pulling it on an angle.
+Breaking the UV lamp here doesn’t matter, we’re just trying to not make a mess.

-While the lamp is out we recommend that you have a peek down the inside of the quartz tube with a torch, any damage spotted here could save you time and money down the line.
+While the UV lamp is out we recommend that you have a peek down the inside of the quartz sleeve – or UV tube – with a torch, any damage spotted here could save you time and money down the line.

-From here it’s just the reverse of taking a lamp out.
-Slide the lamp in most of the way, reconnect the end plug, screw up the locking plug, tighten the cable gland and you’re there.
-See, how easy was that!!!
-If you do run into any trouble along the way though, just give me a ring.
-Ryan’ll fix it.
+From here it’s just the reverse of taking a Van remmen UV lamp out.
+Slide the UV lamp in most of the way, reconnect the end plug, screw up the locking plug, tighten the cable gland and you’re there.
+See, how easy was that?
+If you do run into any trouble along the way though, don’t hesitate to give me a call.
+Ryan’ll fix it!